 Approximately 8 units in disrepair.
 Needs to be redeveloped if building is to remain multi unit zone.
 Buyer to complete any and all of their own investigation as to codes and condition.
 The 8 unit may not be Grandfathered in.
 Owner to verify.In other words, you're basically buying the lot and the zoning, but you can't count on the zoning to stay multi.
 Doesn't sound like a good deal for $150k, but this year I'm sure it will get snapped up.
 The building may be savable.
 The shingles have crumbled with age but the roof looks intact and straight, miraculously unhurt by the windstorms in recent years.
 A few days later, Zillow no longer shows the for-sale indication for the apt, and it doesn't even show the Zestimate.
 All houses not currently for sale have a Zestimate, and all give a basic set of Zinformation when you Zclick.
 Not this one.
 It has become a Zunproperty.
-June 15 update on vacant apt: MAJOR ACTION, comparatively speaking.
+June 15 update on vacant apt 4001 W Crown: MAJOR ACTION, comparatively speaking.
 A little barbecue grill that has been sitting at one corner of the building for 20 years has been moved out to the curb.
 The two old trucks at the back of the property (one a '61 Chevy panel truck) are gone.
-The manhole for the water meter is uncovered!!!!
-July 9 update: Looks like the action indication was false.
+The manhole for the water meter is uncovered.
+July 9 update on 4001 W Crown: Looks like the action indication was false.
 The barbecue grill is back where it was, and squatters have opened the doors again.
 Aug 27: 4001 W Crown Getting worse.
 All the first-floor windows are boarded, and now for the first time a couple of the upstairs windows have been broken FORCEFULLY.
 Looks like someone heaved a brick from the ground, which takes serious strength and intent.
 Oct 4: Looke like the demonic city has purchased 4001.
 They're repaving Crown right now, among the thousands of blocks that were ruined by last winter because the demonic city failed to use The crews are using 4001 as a base of operations, covering the lot with big cement vaults and equipment and porta-potties.
 I don't think they'd feel free to do that on non-demonic-city property.
 This would also account for the abrupt disappearance from Zillow listings.

 Polistra was named after the original townsite of Manhattan (the one in Kansas).
 When I was growing up in Manhattan, I spent a lot of time exploring by foot, bike, and car.
 I discovered the ruins of an old mill along Wildcat Creek, and decided (inaccurately) that it was the remains of the original site of Polistra.
 Accurate or not, I've always liked the name, with its echoes of Poland (an under-appreciated friend of freedom) and stars. ==== The title icon is explained here. ==== Switchover: This 2007 entry marks a sharp change in worldview from neocon to pure populist. ===== The long illustrated story of Polistra's Dream is a time-travel fable, attempting to answer the dangerous revision of New Deal history propagated by Amity Shlaes.
 The Dream has 8 episodes, linked in a chain from the first.
 This entry explains the Shlaes connection.